TrEE-TIMC/circhic/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-CircHiC: Easy plotting of circular bacterial data
+circHiC: circular visualization of HiC data and integration of genomic data
 =================================================

 .. image:: auto_examples/biological/images/sphx_glr_plot_circhic_001.png